antmicro/thermal-simulation-scripts/README.md

 ### Constraints and mesh generation

 The first step in a thermal simulation is to define constraints for each surface of the 3D model and convert it into a mesh using FreeCAD.
-This process results in a `.inp` format file.
+This process results in a `.FCStd` format file.

 ### Pre-processing

 This step prepares the simulation.
-The `.fcstd` file should be sufficient, but additional settings can be configured.
+The `.FCStd` file should be sufficient, but additional settings can be configured.

 #### Generating inp file